Survivor and body found on burning ferry off Greek island

 Two passengers were rescued Saturday.
 One wasn’t on the ship’s manifest and was presumably a migrant.
 The other person, a 65-year-old Bulgarian truck driver, had respiratory problems and is on a ventilator in a Corfu hospital’s intensive care unit.

 A Greek prosecutor on Corfu has ordered an investigation into the cause of the fire.
 The ship’s captain and two engineers were arrested Friday but were released the same day, authorities said.

 Passengers described the initial evacuation as dramatic.

-“We heard the alarm, we thought it was some kind of drill.
-But we saw through the portholes that people were running,” Karaolanidis told The AP.
+“We heard the alarm.
+We thought it was some kind of drill.
+But we saw through the portholes that people were running,” truck driver Dimitris Karaolanidis told The Associated Press.
 “You can’t think something at the time (other than) your family ...
 When I hit the deck, I saw smoke and children.
 Fortunately, they (the crew) acted quickly.”

 Petros Giannakouris and Lefteris Pitarakis contributed to this report from Corfu.